trez/pyworkmaster/README.md

 ```

 ## Usage
+### configuration
+Default path for user configuration is set to '~/.config/workmaster/config.yml'.

+Project specific configuration are read if located in current directory named '.workmaster.yml'.

 ### variables
 Define variables that can be scoped on a global level or on a project level.

 Variables can be nested in other variable definitions (order matters) and in window command specifications.

 ### windows
 Titles can use any alphabet characters and can be longer than 1.

 Use variable placeholders by encapsulate the variable with {}.

 ### layout
 Define how a workspace should be split into regions where | denotes vertical split and / denotes horizontal splits.

 The titles used corresponds to the defined titles in windows section of the configuration file.

 Using parentheses indicate that the region should be further split into subregions.

 If one wants to split a workspace into 3 regions do so by using definition A | B | C.

 Not all windows need to be used in the layout.

 ## Tips'n'tricks